 The logo change comes with bigger changes as well.
 Starbucks is currently looking into adding beer, wine and other food offering to help bring in the day crowd.
 Now, I don’t know about you, but I’m not sure I’d want to drink my beer from the same place where I got my morning jolt…

 Pattie Cordova is the founder and editor of LivingMiVidaLoca.com.
-She's a Latina lifestyle blogger con dos niños who love to be out and about.
+She's a Latina lifestyle blogger con dos niños who loves to be out and about.
 She’s a first-generation Chicana with years of experience in bringing organic exposure to some of the best products on the market.
-Pattie and her familia, including her hubster of almost 13 years, live in the LA area and they love to travel.
+Pattie and her familia, including her hubster of 13 years, live in the LA area and they love to travel.